Living on the Right Frequency

 XV,6: No sun is shining in that place, no moon, and no fires burn there.
 Those who arrive there never go back.
 It is my glorious dwelling place[1].

-In this chapter, I attempt to consider the path every individual must take to travel: The Way to Nirvana.
-It is brilliantly described in the Bhagavad Gita, on which this examination is based.
-My interpretation has another base, though the ultimate foundation is the same.
-This is the knowledge that every person receives when he attains a certain level, and the main emphasis is placed on working off one’s karmic debt as effectively as possible.[2]
-The part of the Bhagavad Gita that I refer to is the final section on liberation through self-denial, which presents the poem’s conclusion.
+In this chapter, I explore the path every individual must take to travel: The Way to Nirvana.
+It is brilliantly described in the Bhagavad Gita, the foundation for this examination.
+My interpretation is based on another premise[2], though the ultimate foundation remains the same.
+This knowledge is something that every person receives when they reach a certain level, with a strong emphasis on effectively working off one’s karmic debt.
+The part of the Bhagavad Gita I reference is the final section on liberation through self-denial, presenting the poem’s conclusion.

 2.1 Liberation Through Self-Denial